niranjan-bhat/Simple-CSS-Grid/README.md

 # Responsive-CSS-Grid
-This app retieves the data from JSON object, display data in a grid.
+This app retieves the data from JSON object and displays in a grid.